-Another solution is to use a self-watering planter.
+Another solution is to use a self-watering pot.
 That way, your Thai basil can take up just the amount of water it needs to stay healthy and happy.
-Check out our post on 17 Best Self-Watering Planters to get some ideas!
+Check out our favorite self watering pots to get some ideas!

 For outdoor plants, rainfall should be enough to keep them healthy.
 But if your area experiences a dry spell, give your plants a drink every few days.
 But as always, keep an eye on your plant and let it be your guide for watering frequency.

 As a tropical native, Thai basil prefers a warm ambient temperature and a fair amount of humidity.

 Keep indoor temps around 75 degrees throughout the day and above 68 degrees at night.

 The ideal humidity level for Thai basil is about 40%-50%.
 If you live in a dry climate, placing a water dish next to your plant or running a small humidifier should do the trick.